Koredotcom/android-kore-sdk/README.md

 # Kore SDK
 Kore offers Bots SDKs as a set of platform-specific client libraries that provide a quick and convenient way to integrate Kore Bots chat capability into custom applications.

-With just few lines of code, you can embed our Kore chat widget into your applications to enable end-users to interact with your applications using Natural Language
+With just few lines of code, you can embed our Kore chat widget into your applications to enable end-users to interact with your applications using Natural Language.
+For more information, refer to https://developer.kore.com/docs/bots/kore-web-sdk/

 # Kore Android SDK for developers